Classification via Two-Way Comparisons: Introduction

-In 1994, Spuler made a conjecture that leads to a natural dynamic program for {\twoWCST}s.
-Namely, that every instance admits a minimum-cost {\twoWCST} with the \emph{heaviest-first} property: that is, at any equality-test node $\test = h$, \emph{the comparison key $h$ is heaviest among keys reaching the node}~\cite{Spuler1994Thesis}.
-In a breakthrough in 2002, Anderson \etal proved the conjecture for the so-called \emph{successful-queries} variant, leading to an $O(n^4)$-time dynamic-programming algorithm to find minimum-cost {\twoWCST}s for that variant~\cite{Anderson2002}.
-In 2021, Chrobak \etal simplified their result (in particular, the handling of keys of equal weights, as discussed later) obtaining an $O(n^4)$-time algorithm for finding minimum-cost {\twoWCST}s~\cite{chrobak_simple_2021}.
+Spuler conjectured in 1994 that every \twoWCST instance has an optimal tree with the \emph{heaviest-first} property: namely, in each equality-test node, \emph{the comparison key is the heaviest among keys that reach the node}~\cite{Spuler1994Thesis}.
+In 2002 Anderson \etal proved the conjecture for successful-queries \twoWCSTs, leading to the first polynomial-time algorithm for that variant~\cite{Anderson2002}.
+The algorithm runs in $O(n^4)$ time.
+In 2021, Chrobak \etal simplified their result (in particular, the handling of equal-weight keys, as discussed later) to obtain an $O(n^4)$-time algorithm to find optimal \twoWCSTs (both variants)~\cite{chrobak_simple_2021}.
+These \twoWCST algorithms do not extend easily to \twoWCDTs, because some \twoWCDT instances have no optimal tree with the heaviest-first property.
+Figure~\ref{fig: inversion} gives an example.

-\paragraph{Our contributions.} Unfortunately these \twoWCST algorithms don't extend easily to {\twoWCDT}s.
-The main obstacle is that for some instances (e.g.\ in Figure~\ref{fig: inversion}) no minimum-cost \twoWCDT has the crucial heaviest-first property.
-To overcome this obstacle we introduce a \emph{splitting} operation (Definition~\ref{def: splitting}), a correctness-preserving local rearrangement of the tree that can be viewed as an extension of the well-studied rotation operation to a more general class of trees, specifically, to trees whose allowed tests induce a laminar set family (Property~\ref{prop: laminarity}).

-We use splitting to identify an appropriate relaxation of the heaviest-first property that we call being \emph{admissible} (Definition~\ref{def: admissible}).
-Most of the paper is devoted to proving the following theorem: